vega/vega-lite/site/docs/transform/lookup.md

 ## Lookup Transform

-For each data object in the main data source, the transform tries to find a matching objects in the secondary data source.
+For each data object in the main data source, the transform finds matching objects in the secondary data source.
 An object matches if the value in the field specified by `lookup` is the same as the field specified in the `from.key`.

 {% include table.html props="lookup,from,as,default" source="LookupTransform" %}